 Each county in Wales will select one school to represent the county in the National Round.

 Each team will choose ONE book from the booklist for discussion and ONE different book for presentation in the form of a promotional advertisement.

 Please contact your county organiser or firstname.lastname@example.org to confirm the regional arrangements.

-Maximum of 8 members in each team.
+- A maximum of 8 pupils in each group.

 50% is awarded for the discussion and 50% awarded for the performance

 What will the judge be looking for?

 - Evidence that the pupils have a good knowledge of the book, the story and the characters.

 - A clear understanding of the themes and message of the book.